Your trusted partner in cosmetic care abroad

 • Implant malposition as tissue adapts to the released breast base

-• Reduced or lost breastfeeding ability from tissue scoring and areola surgery
+• Reduced or lost breastfeeding ability from tissue scoring and areola surgery1

 • Need for a second-stage procedure to refine the result